 12. African borderlands

 A critical understanding of the key dynamics of social, political and economic life, of the relationships between states, markets, individuals and the civil societies in which they function, is an essential basis for the study of international relations, international political economy, and conflict resolution.
-The module introduces students to the main issues and theoretical approaches within the academic debates on governance as a particular patterned interaction among social agents.
+The module introduces students to the main issues and theoretical approaches in the study of modern Western democracies.

 Part One: Main categories and perspectives of political analysis.